 - Skin that might be red, blistering and dehydrated, even in the armpits

 Heatstroke is a medical crisis.
-Even with instant treatment, it can be serious or result in solemn, long-standing complications.
-After phoning the emergency services, apply these first aid steps:
+Generally, even with instant treatment, it can be serious or result in solemn, long-standing complications.
+Furthermore, after phoning the emergency services, apply these first aid steps:

 - Move the casualty into a cool place, out of direct daylight.